• 1.jpg

 ERCA standards for high ropes courses

-The European Ropes Course Association (ERCA) sets rigorous standards for aerial adventure parks.
-Their guidelines cover everything from the tensile strength of cables to the durability of personal protective equipment.
-ERCA standards distinguish between construction inspections and periodical inspections.
-A construction inspection occurs upon completion of a new course, verifying that the installation matches design criteria and complies with EN 15567 standards.
+The European Ropes Course Association (ERCA) sets highly rigorous safety standards specifically for aerial adventure parks.
+Their comprehensive guidelines cover everything from the tensile strength requirements of structural cables to the operational durability of personal protective equipment.
+ERCA standards strictly distinguish between construction inspections and periodical inspections.
+A construction inspection occurs immediately upon completion of a new ropes course, verifying that the physical installation perfectly matches the engineering design criteria and fully complies with EN 15567 standards.

 Operational inspections occur annually.
-An ERCA-certified inspector assesses the structural integrity of poles, trees, and platforms.
-They check wire ropes for fatigue, and thoroughly examine belay systems and connecting components to measure wear on carabiners and pulleys.
-ERCA also emphasizes inspector competence, providing a specific training pathway for examiners.
+An ERCA-certified inspector formally assesses the structural integrity of all poles, anchor trees, and building platforms.
+They meticulously check wire ropes for signs of metal fatigue, and thoroughly examine the integrated belay systems and connecting components to accurately measure material wear on carabiners, lanyards, and pulleys.
+ERCA also heavily emphasizes inspector competence, actively providing a specific, monitored training pathway for all registered examiners.

-Operational Value Investing in ADIPS, LEAPS, or ERCA compliance delivers measurable value.
-These frameworks reduce the likelihood of costly accidents and extend the operational lifespan of your equipment.
-A valid safety certification serves as a powerful asset during insurance negotiations and regulatory audits.
-An ERCA inspection report provides a detailed breakdown of the course condition, which is a core component of our lifecycle management services.
+Investing in ADIPS, LEAPS, or ERCA compliance delivers measurable commercial value.
+These frameworks drastically reduce the likelihood of costly accidents and safely extend the operational lifespan of your critical equipment.
+A valid, documented safety certification serves as a powerful operational asset during insurance negotiations and local regulatory audits.
+An ERCA inspection report provides a highly detailed breakdown of the course condition, which serves as a core component of our lifecycle management services.

 Common Questions